Adeel-Haider-03/Fairlens/README.md

 - **An interactive dashboard** — upload any CSV, select a protected attribute, and run the full bias mitigation pipeline with no code required
 - **A research pipeline** — systematic evaluation across 5 tabular datasets (Adult Census, Taiwan Credit, COMPAS, German Credit, Diabetes) and 1 image dataset (Fitzpatrick17k)
-- **A published contribution** — extends the Loganathan et al. (2025) tabular framework to image classification for the first time

 ---